flexcompute/tidy3d/tidy3d/plugins/invdes/README.md

 InverseDesign.continue_run(res, f_pp)
 ```

-, passing the `OptimizeResult`.
+, passing the `InverseDesignResult`.
 It will then pick up where it was before using the history stored in `res`.

 ## API example